-If you use k-fold cross-validation, then the app computes the accuracy scores using the observations in the k validation folds and reports the average cross-validation error.
+If you use k-fold cross-validation, then the app computes the accuracy values using the observations in the k validation folds and reports the average cross-validation error.
 It also makes predictions on the observations in these validation folds and computes the confusion matrix and ROC curve based on these predictions.

 When you import data into the app, if you accept the defaults, the app automatically uses cross-validation.
 To learn more, see Choose Validation Scheme.

-If you use holdout validation, the app computes the accuracy scores using the observations in the validation fold and makes predictions on these observations.
+If you use holdout validation, the app computes the accuracy values using the observations in the validation fold and makes predictions on these observations.
 The app also computes the confusion matrix and ROC curve based on these predictions.